 Aspect ratios and Squarespace

-Many Style Editor tweaks let you choose aspect ratios for different types of images, such as blog post thumbnails, gallery images, or products.
+Many style options let you choose aspect ratios for different types of images, such as blog post thumbnails, gallery images, or products.

 - For example, if you choose an aspect ratio of 3:2 for blog post thumbnails, all blog post thumbnails on your Blog Page will be cropped to this shape.

 - Because images scale up or down to fit different browser widths, they don't have exact dimensions (like 750px × 500px), but will always be the same shape.